The Pros and Cons of Inserting a Smart Microchip Into Your Own Body

 Last week, a teenagr from Somerset inserted a smart microchip into his own hand.
 Fifteen-year-old Byron Wake ordered the NXT chip and insertion kit from the States, injected it under his skin and, once the procedure was done, paired the chip to his phone, allowing him to authorise actions – like turning on Bluetooth speakers – by simply touching his hand to the handset.

-Thing is, you’re not exactly saving yourself a huge amount of time by doing that; it takes something like three clicks to get a smart phone wirelessly paired to speakers, all without sterilising, anaesthetising and poking a hole in your arm.
+That might sound sort of cool, but the thing is, you’re not exactly saving yourself a huge amount of time by doing that, are you?
+It takes something like three clicks to get a smart phone wirelessly paired to speakers, all without sterilising, anaesthetising and poking a hole in your arm.
 And what about the other risks?
 Champions of the chips say they could be used for all kinds of good in the future, but surely implanting a foreign electric device into your actual body comes with its own distinct set of risks?

 Videos by VICE

-To gain some insight into the matter, we asked two experts with opposing opinions to weigh in.
+To get a better grasp of the pros and cons, we asked two experts with opposing opinions to weigh in.

 Richard Wordsworth is a freelance writer.
 He is also finishing an MA in Bioethics and Society at King’s College London, where he is researching human enhancement and bioterrorism.
 Here, he argues why humans implanting microchips into themselves might be a bad idea.